codescrum/word_decoding_game/README.md

 3. Sometimes the encoded word may leave you in a position where you have multiple 'candidates' for the decoded word.
 You can try sending multiple words to the server, you have multiple attempts to guess the correct word.

-4. Do not try to cheat the system by hand, the server only waits 2 seconds for you to guess the correct word each time :P. After 5 seconds, you will have to request a new word.
+4. Do not try to cheat the system by hand, the server only waits 2 seconds for you to guess the correct word each time :P. After the time has elapsed, you will have to request a new word.

 ##Technical Gameplay